isomerpages/moe-fairfieldsec/_prospective-students/Direct School Admission/Overview.md

 1\)&nbsp;Applicants studying in MOE mainstream primary schools: Only one parent’s SingPass is needed to log in.
 If parent/guardian is unable to apply online, they can approach the child’s primary school for assistance.

+2\) Please refer to the following link for [Direct School Admission (DSA-Sec): Apply](https://www.moe.gov.sg/secondary/dsa)

-2\) Applicants NOT studying in MOE mainstream primary schools:
+3\) Applicants NOT studying in MOE mainstream primary schools:

 Parents should apply online for a Registration Number, so they can apply through DSA Portal.
 This is done using an online form via MOE DSA website.